pingcap/docs/command-line-flags-for-tikv-configuration.md

 - The config file
 - Default: ""
-- If you set the configuration using the command line, the same setting in the config file will be overwritten.
+- If you set the configuration using the command-line, the same setting in the config file will be overwritten.

 ## `--capacity`

 - The store capacity
 - Default: 0 (unlimited)
-- PD uses this flag to determine how to balance the TiKV servers.
+- PD uses this parameter to determine how to balance the TiKV servers.
 (Tip: you can use 10GB instead of 1073741824)

 ## `--data-dir`